emacs-mirror/emacs/mps/procedure/pull-request-merge.rst

 #.
 Add the Git Fusion mps-public repo, which is the interface to
    Ravenbrook's Perforce. ::

+     cd mps
      git remote add perforce ssh://git@perforce.ravenbrook.com:1622/mps-public

+.. [#github] There's nothing special about this name -- it's just
+             assumed in the examples in the procedure.

 .. _the merging procedure: